 - Rhinos mark their territories with their dung.

 Best Places to See the African Rhino in TanzaniaRhinos are very less seen in Tanzania.
 However, black rhinos are the critically endangered species now.
-You can spot few of them in Ngorongoro and Serengeti national parks.
+You can spot a few of them in Ngorongoro and Serengeti national parks.

 5 # Buffalos or Cape BuffalosAfrican buffalos or well known as Cape buffalos are the most dangerous and aggressive members of the African big five families.
-They are one of mostly spotted animals of the Tanzanian land out of the big five.
+They are one of the most spotted animals of the Tanzanian land out of the big five.
 Here are some of the interesting facts about African buffalo;

 - There is very rare when from a twin baby 2 babies survive.